ichen-lab-ucsb/SCAPE-BYO/README.md

 Currently the code requires a "counts" file as input, consisting of three lines of metadata followed by  one line per unique sequence in the pool in the following format: sequences in the first column and counts (an integer number) in the second column.
 Such files are produced by our [Galaxy tools](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Publications_files/Xulvi%20et%20al%20Methods%202016.pdf), currently available at the [Chen Lab website](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Galaxy_Tools.html).

-The file corresponding to the round used to produce the pathways reported in the publication will be uploaded to a perpetual repository upon acceptance of the publication.
-A link to the repository will be added here.

 ### How to use the script to calculate evolutionary pathways:

 The pathways described in this publication are computed as follows:

 ```
-python peak_pather_v01.py R5c-counts.txt [output] [start_sequence] [end_sequence] --min_count [variable] --max_step [variable] -n 5 --max_length 35 -p
+python peak_pather_v01.py input_file output_file start_sequence end_sequence --min_count [variable] --max_step [variable] -n [variable] --max_length [variable] -p
 ```

+where `input_file` is R5c-counts.txt.
+The file corresponding to the round used to produce the pathways reported in the publication (R5c-counts.txt) will be uploaded to a perpetual repository upon acceptance of the publication.
+A link to the repository will be added here.

-Minimum sequence count was set at 3 for the highly-populated pathways between Motif 1A and 1B, and set at 2 for all other pathways.
-For all pairs of sequence endpoints investigated, maximum step size was set at 1, then incremented by 1 until 5 pathways were found.
+Minimum sequence count (`min_count`) was set at 3 for the highly-populated pathways between Motif 1A and 1B, and set at 2 for all other pathways.
+For all pairs of sequence endpoints investigated, maximum step size (`max_step`) was set at 1, then incremented by 1 until 5 pathways were found.
 The script was then run again with min_step increased 1 further, to generate 5 additional pathways with larger step tolerance.

+The number of best pathways to be generated with each run (`n`) was set to 5.
+The maximum length of any path searched before the path is abandoned (`max_length`) was set to 35.

 For more information on usage, see the [detailed readme file](https://github.com/ichen-lab-ucsb/SCAPE-BYO/blob/master/peak_pather/README.md) or run `python peak_pather_v01.py -h` in the terminal.